 “All teaching and non-teaching staff receive regular and up-to-date training.”
 Recommendation from Inspecting *E-Safety, Ofsted, January 2014

-E2BN provides INSET sessions for staff that address a range of E-Safety issues.
-Our most popular sessions are: Building an E-Safety Curriculum and Online Professional Reputation.
+E2BN provides INSET sessions for staff that address a range of Online Safety issues.
+Our most popular sessions are: Teaching Digital and Online Professional Reputation.

-Embedding E-Safety across the Curriculum This session is designed to encourage staff to think about how E-Safety education can be incorporated into a variety of subject areas and starts off with a quick look at web filtering, why we need it and what the smart teacher needs to know about managing it.
+Teaching Digital: This session is designed to encourage staff to think about how Online Safety education can be incorporated into a variety of subject areas and starts off with a quick look at web filtering, why we need it and what the smart teacher needs to know about managing it.
 Using the web as a research tool leads on to issues of evaluation and copyright and raises the question of why we are teaching children to steal.
 The need to teach children to think before they post, issues around grooming, cyberbullying and the impact of a negative digital footprint have those staff involved in PSHE, pastoral care and careers education really taking note!
 And because we wouldn’t want PE, dance, drama or music teachers to feel this stuff doesn’t have anything to do with them there’s a great video showing that it does!
-In case anyone still thinks E-Safety isn’t part of their job, we take a quick look at setting a good ‘e-example’, data security, Acceptable Use policies and what Ofsted have to say about all this.
+In case anyone still thinks Online Safety isn’t part of their job, we take a quick look at setting a good ‘e-example’, data security, Acceptable Use policies and what Ofsted have to say about all this.

 These sessions can be adapted to the particular needs of the school and can be run as half-day or twilight sessions.